 The second indication is for children with persistent fluid within the middle ear (behind the ear drum).
 After an ear infection, some children have fluid within the middle ear that will not drain on its own.
 This is likely related to poor function of the eustachian tube (our natural drainage tube).
 The recommendations for placement of ear tubes are for children who have had fluid within the middle ear for three months or longer.
 Fluid within the middle ear causes a conductive type of hearing loss and also predisposes the child to developing acute infections.
 Placement of the tube allows the fluid to drain and aerates the middle ear allowing the child’s hearing to return to its normal level.

 The above guidelines are just that, they are recommendations provided to us based on research and papers written over many years.
 As physicians, we use these guidelines to formulate recommendations for our patients.
 Not every patient meets the above criteria before we recommend intervention with placement of ear tubes.
 For example, if your child has experienced five ear infections this year and we are just entering the winter season, then we would certainly consider the option of placing tubes for that child.
 We always take careful histories and perform complete exams before providing our recommendations.
-Please feel free to contact us or schedule a visit if you have any further questions about surgery for your child’s ears.
+Please feel free to contact the ENT Specialists or schedule a visit if you have any further questions about surgery for your child’s ears.

 You're entitled to a higher quality of life.
 At ENT Specialists, our warm and compassionate team will keep you comfortable and happy throughout your relief journey.
 Schedule your one-on-one consultation today to experience the difference ENT Specialists can make in your life!
 We offer ENT treatments in Novi, Brighton, and Bingham Farms.

 25500 Meadowbrook Road Suite 220, Novi, MI 48375